-- d.
+- e.
 Click Next.

 - 3. On the vCPUs and Memory page:

 - a.
 Specify the number of vCPUs and the amount of Memory to assign to the VM.
 For more information, see Planning Virtual Machine vCPUs and Planning Virtual Machine Memory.

 - b.
 Click Next.

-- 4. On the Volumes page: - a.
-Type the Name of the boot volume as it will appear in the everRun Availability Console. - b.
+- 4. On the Volumes page:

+- a.
+Type the Name of the boot volume as it will appear in the everRun Availability Console.

+- b.
 Type the Container Size and Volume Size of the volume to create in gigabytes (GB).
 The container size is the total size for the volume including extra space to store snapshots.
 The volume size is the portion of the container that is available to the guest operating system.
-For more information about allocating storage, see Sizing Volume Containers and Planning Virtual Machine Storage. - c.
-Select the Disk Image format: - RAW-raw disk format - QCOW2-QEMU Copy On Write (QCOW2) format, which supports snapshots - d.
-Select the Storage Group in which to create the volume, and, if applicable, select the Sector Size. - Select a storage group that best supports the sector size of the volume that you want to create (see Planning Virtual Machine Storage).
-Note that the boot volume must have a sector size of 512 B. You can select the sector size, either 4K or 512B, only for data disks. - e.
+For more information about allocating storage, see Sizing Volume Containers and Planning Virtual Machine Storage.

+- c.
+Select the Disk Image format:

+- RAW-raw disk format

+- QCOW2-QEMU Copy On Write (QCOW2) format, which supports snapshots

+- d.
+Select the Storage Group in which to create the volume, and, if applicable, select the Volume Sector Size.

+Select a storage group that best supports the sector size of the volume that you want to create (see Planning Virtual Machine Storage).
+Note that the boot volume must have a sector size of 512 B. You can select the sector size, either 4K or 512B, only for data disks.

+- e.
 If applicable, create additional data volumes by clicking Add New Volume and specifying the parameters for each volume.
 (You can also add volumes after you create the VM by using the Reprovision Virtual Machine wizard, as described in Creating a Volume in a Virtual Machine.) - f.
 Click Next. - On the Networks page, select the shared networks to attach to the VM (for more information, see Planning Virtual Machine Networks).
 You can also enable (or disable) the network and specify the MAC address.
 To continue, click Next. - 6.
 On the Creation Summary page: - a.
 Review the creation summary.
-If you need to make changes, click Back. - b.
-If you want to prevent a console session from automatically starting to observe the software installation, deselect Launch Console. - c.
+If you need to make changes, click Back. - If you want to prevent a console session from automatically starting to observe the software installation, deselect Launch Console. - c.
 To accept the VM as provisioned and begin the software installation, click Finish.

 The VM Creation Wizard displays progress of the creation and opens the console window, if applicable.
+When the console window opens, it may take up to a minute for the console to connect to the VM.